The Final Three, Hunty

-"The Final Three, Hunty" is the twelfth episode of the fifth season of RuPaul's Drag Race.
+"The Final Three, Hunty" is the twelfth episode of the fifth season of the American television series RuPaul's Drag Race.
 It was directed by Nick Murray and originally aired on April 22, 2013.
-Gloria Allred, Mathu Andersen, and Candis Cayne are special guests.
+The episode's main challenge tasks the contestants with performing in a music video to RuPaul's song "The Beginning" and acting in a courtroom scene.
+American attorney Gloria Allred, Australian artist and director Mathu Andersen, and American actress Candis Cayne are special guests.
+All three finalists face off in a lip-sync contest, but the winner is not announced until the season finale.

 Episode

-Gloria Allred (left) and Candis Cayne (right) are special guests.
+Gloria Allred (top, pictured in 2025) and Candis Cayne (bottom, pictured in 2009) are special guests.